OReyesMatte/MEDUSSA/README.md

 from MEDUSSA.utils import InstallCheck
 InstallCheck()
 ```
 If the output message is `"All the base MEDUSSA functions can be used!"`, congrats!
 You can start measuring your segmented cells!
+If not, the function will specify which libraries are not installed.
+All of them can be installed with `pip`.

 ### All the functions used in the paper